DeepanjaliIshte/Car-rental-system/README.md

  Classes and Their Functions:

 <h2> Car Class : </h2>
-- Attributes:
+- Attributes:</br>
-  - carId: Unique identifier for the car.
+  - carId: Unique identifier for the car.</br>
-  - brand: The car's brand.
+  - brand: The car's brand.</br>
-  - model: The car's model.
+  - model: The car's model.</br>
-  - basePricePerDay: Daily rental price for the car.
+  - basePricePerDay: Daily rental price for the car.</br>
-  - isAvailable: A boolean indicating if the car is available for rent.
+  - isAvailable: A boolean indicating if the car is available for rent.</br>
 - Methods:
   - Constructor: Initializes a new Car instance with the given carId, brand, model, and basePricePerDay.
 Sets isAvailable to true.  </br>
   - Getters: Methods to access the car's carId, brand, model, and availability status.</br>